Smardens/Smarduino/README.md

 Upload Speed: "115200"
 Erase Flash: "All Flash Contents"
 ```
+*Port will vary depending on which USB port the device is plugged into on your machine*

-* [Postman](https://www.getpostman.com/) was used to make HTTP POST requests, it may be useful when developing the client and server
+*[Postman](https://www.getpostman.com/) was used to make HTTP POST requests, it may be useful when developing the client and server*

-#### Arduino Due Settings
+#### **Arduino Due Settings**
 *We are developing on the [Arduino Due](https://store.arduino.cc/usa/arduino-due)*
 ```
 Board: "Arduino Due (Programming Port)"
 ```
+*Port will vary depending on which USB port the device is plugged into on your machine*

 ## Mini-Cheatsheet for Git Instructions
 #### Helpful Definitions